Pprime1/csasm/README.md

 The app requires multiple mobile devices, each connecting to the same source to determine if they are within a defined proximity radius of any waypoint location stored in a database table for a given Game-Code.
 The app displays _for the current player_ where they are on a map in relation to the target waypoints, highlighting if they are within one.
 It also keeps track of how far other players are from each waypoint, and will highlight any occupied waypoint on the map.
 Once all waypoints are occupied, the app returns hidden REWARD text value (eg: clues/directions to the final container) to each player that is occupying a waypoint.

 ## TODO ##
-- [ ] What causes the "distance is null error"s?
-  - [?] possibly running up on a computer with no GPS at all?
-  - [ ] Can I trap and log that - poserror perhaps?
-  - [ ] Can I create a poserror, workaround or a helpful message?
 - [ ] Shrewsbury Park'n'Ride ASM cache for Mega?
- - [ ] Limit mapping update logs to one per second per player
- - [ ] Improver Geolocation error numbers for short name as well

 ## Versioning vN.G.PR ##
 Where: